Asset Type: Blogs

 Just like no two rare diseases are the same, no two trials for rare disease treatments are the same.
 This is apparent throughout the trial, beginning with patient recruitment.
 In some trials, slow recruitment may very well be the reality, requiring many investigative sites to recruit a few patients, as discussed above.

 But slow recruitment is not always a challenge, as in some diseases the patients are already well-known by clinicians who will target them for enrollment.
-For these trials, Calyx IRT experts understand that an enrollment-only trial design could be considered.
+For these trials, Perceptive IRT experts understand that an enrollment-only trial design could be considered.
 This is because there would be no way to truly blind the investigator in a randomized trial, as he/she is so familiar with the patients, any improvement in their symptoms would indicate they are on the active treatment arm.
 In addition to the blinding aspect, there is also the benefit of these well-known subjects being their own control.
 In this case a comparison of prior treatment versus new treatment, by the people who know them best, may be possible.

 For these reasons, it’s important to work with a reliable IRT provider with a mature platform that is proven to support very long recruitment for traditional protocols and/or can manage the complex and innovative randomization techniques required to adapt to changing RTSM needs of rare disease trials.